Best of Europe

 DAY 15: Bratislava - Vienna

 Moving on to the Slovakian capital, Bratislava!
 Located in a country dominated by mountains, vineyards, ski runs and wilderness, Bratislava is a charming city.
-Here you’ll find medieval castles overlooking the old town, along with more recent Socialist-era architecture.
+Your tour leader will take you on an orientation tour to see some of the main sights, including a photostop at Bratislava Castle, which overlooks the city.
 Early afternoon we’ll make our way to Vienna, where a local guide will take us on a walking and driving tour of the Austrian capital.
 As a centre for art and culture in Europe for centuries, Vienna was host to some of the world’s leading musical minds at one time or another – including luminaries like Haydn, Mozart and Beethoven.
 But along with its classical heritage, magnificent concert halls, palaces and museums, Vienna is also a modern city, with a vibrant café, restaurant and nightlife culture.

 DAY 16: Vienna - Free day